 Software also enables organizations to seamlessly manage access to third-party systems using APIs, URL blocking, and even packet interception.
 Modern software tools use standard protocols, so businesses can more easily manage legacy systems while remaining prepared for future upgrades or software migrations.
 Standardization also increases the feasibility of using multiple software solutions simultaneously.

 IAM software varies widely, but most of the leading software solutions have been proven to be effective over many years.
 These software tools can be updated frequently, and many of the cloud-based solutions are updated continuously.
 Therefore, software solutions are secure and constantly adapt to new changes in the business, security, and technological environments.

-Most software solutions can be easily deployed.
-Large organizations often rely on dedicated IAM professionals, and software can enable these professionals to perform their roles more efficiently.
+Most software solutions can be easily selected and deployed with the right technical identity professionals to allow identity and access management roles to perform efficiently.
 There are also software-based IAM solutions designed for smaller organizations and even individuals.
 As long as the right software solution is selected, the chances of a data breach occurring can be significantly reduced in less time.